sunitparekh/data-anonymization/README.md

 ### Whitelist
 This approach, by default scrambles/anonymizes all fields except a list of fields which are allowed to copied as is.
 Hence the name whitelist.
 By default all data needs to be anonymized.
-So from production database sanitizing the data record by record and insert anonymized data into destination database.
-Source database need only be readonly.
+So from production database data is sanitized record by record and inserted as anonymized data into destination database.
+Source database needs to be readonly.
-All fields would be anonymized using default anonymization strategies based on the datatype, unless an anonymization strategy is specified.
+All fields would be anonymized using default anonymization strategy which is based on the datatype, unless a special anonymization strategy is specified.
 For instance special strategies could be used for emails, passwords, usernames etc.
-A list of whitelisted fields which implies that it's okay to copy the data as is and anonymization isn't required.
+A whitelisted field implies that it's okay to copy the data as is and anonymization isn't required.
 This way any new field will be anonymized by default and if we need them as is, add it to the whitelist explicitly.
 This prevents any human error and protects sensitive information.

 ```ruby